csdms/bmi/docs/source/glossary.rst

       Information held by an :term:`object`.

-   exchange items
+   exchange item

-      Variables that a model with a BMI produces and consumes.
+      A variable that a model with a BMI produces or consumes.
       Exchange items are public, not internal variables in the model.
-Exchange items should be :term:`Standard Names`.
+Exchange items should use :term:`Standard Names`.

+   grid

+      A representation of a larger spatial domain by smaller discrete cells.
+See :ref:`model_grids` and :ref:`references`.

+   grid identifier

+      A unique object that labels (identifies) a model grid.
+Grid identifiers are integers, starting at zero.
+Often abbreviated "grid id".
+They're obtained through the :ref:`get_var_grid` function.

+   grid node

+      Location on a grid where variable values are calculated.
+See :ref:`model_grids` and :ref:`references`.

    import